 (10) But in any town where you are not welcome, go to the marketplace and proclaim:

-Those who rejected the messengers of God rejected the message and the one who sent them.
+Those who rejected the emissaries of God rejected the message and the one who sent them.
 The reason was they did not want to change their sinful life.
-By their unwillingness to repent and accept the teachings of Jesus, they accepted their own eternal destruction.
+By their unwillingness to repent and accept the teachings of Jesus, they assumed their own eternal destruction.
 “Whoever believes in the Son has eternal life, but whoever disobeys the Son will not see life, but the wrath of God remains upon him” (Jn 3:36).
 Jesus told the disciples, “Whoever listens to you listens to me.
 Whoever rejects you rejects me.
 And whoever rejects me rejects the one who sent me” (Lk 10:16).

-If the townsmen reject the disciples, they should go to the marketplace where all people gather for shopping and leisure to let the people see their symbolic demonstration.
+If the townsmen reject the disciples, they should go to the marketplace where all people gather for shopping and leisure, to let the people see their symbolic demonstration.

 (11) ‘Even the dust of your town that clings to our feet, we wipe off and leave with you.
 Yet know and be sure that the kingdom of God is near.’

 When Paul and Barnabas preached at Antioch in Pisidia, the Jews rejected them.
 So, they turned to the gentiles who gladly welcomed their exhortation.
 The Jews “stirred up a persecution against Paul and Barnabas, and expelled them from their territory.
-So they shook the dust from their feet in protest against them and went to Iconium” (Acts 13:50-51).
+So they shook the dust off their feet in protest against them and went to Iconium” (Acts 13:50-51).
 However, they did not take the rejection as a personal insult because they “were filled with joy and the holy Spirit” (Acts 13:52).

 The disciples had to give a final warning to the townsmen, saying, “Yet know and be sure that the kingdom of God is near.”
-Though God offered them redemption by sending down his Son, they had rejected him.
+Though God offered them redemption by sending down His Son, they had rejected him.
 They still have limited time to change their mind and receive him.
 It is their choice to receive salvation or subject themselves to eternal destruction.

-(12) I tell you that on the judgement day it will be better for Sodom than for that town.
+(12) I tell you that on judgement day it will be better for Sodom than for that town.